lepinekong/thesystem/README.md

 >Beware: Paragraphs labels can be almost any Red variable name (no space allowed) but they should be different (for example P1, P2,... or Goal-of-this-article, Pre-requisites,...) so P, P,... will not work well when converting to Markdown.

+>Within paragraph you can use markdown formatting including block code

 >If your title is empty string you'll see ### (in next version, we'll put an alert)